bhklab/handbook/docs/General/Meetings/lab_meeting.md

 ### Slides

-It is best to follow a slide format:
+It is best to follow a standard slide format:

-* Agenda: list of topics that you will cover
+* Agenda
-* Introduction: background to your research or project
+* Introduction
 * Methods
 * Results
 * Challenges